BigBorg/Blog/README.md

 Remember to create database and database user in mysql.

 ## Celery
-You need to start celery worker process so that the blog could send activation email asynchronously.
+Celery is used to send account activation email asynchronously.
+#### redis
+To run celery, you need to deploy redis first.
+Please refer to redis official website for instructions.
+When you get redis running, you could start celery with the following command.
 ```buildoutcfg
 celery -A Blog worker
 ```